EMMA: Concept Erasure Benchmark with Comprehensive Semantic Metrics and Diverse Categories: Experimental results

 \subsection{Evaluation settings}

 For each combination of concept category and metric, we construct a set of prompts.
 These prompts are used to generate images from the original SD model and the CE methods.
-Each metric is evaluated as described in \cref{sec:benchmark}: we use a concept classifier for EA and RA, compute the unlearning and inference time for efficiency,\footnote{Computed on an NVIDIA RTX 6000 Ada Generation GPU.} calculate the FID score for quality, and measure the bias score for bias.
+Each metric is evaluated as described in \cref{sec:benchmark}: we use a concept classifier for EA and RA, report the compute budget and time for unlearning and inference\footnote{Computed on an NVIDIA RTX 6000 Ada Generation GPU.} for efficiency, calculate the FID score for quality, and measure the bias score.

 \paragraph{Prompt design} With the exception of \texttt{short} and \texttt{long} descriptions, which are generated directly by ChatGPT, all other prompts are constructed using a domain-specific template as reported in \cref{tab:prompts}.
 The token \texttt{<c>} indicates the concept to generate and it is substituted according to each specific metric.
 For example, for the target concept \textit{cat}: \begin{itemize} \item \texttt{<c> = cat} for the \texttt{name} metric. \item \texttt{<c> = cutecat} for the \texttt{prefix} metric. \item \texttt{<c> = kitten} for the \texttt{variant} metric. \item \texttt{<c> = bicycle} for the \texttt{random} metric. \item \texttt{<c> = dog} for the \texttt{similar} metric. \end{itemize}